-As 2025 starts to wind down, many Omaha small and mid-sized businesses are already looking ahead to what 2026 will bring — especially when it comes to technology.
+As 2025 winds down, many Omaha small and mid-sized businesses are already looking ahead to what 2026 will bring—especially when it comes to IT planning and technology decisions.

 And they should.

-The pace of change has gone from “fast” to “blink and suddenly you’ve acquired new cybersecurity requirements.”
+The pace of change has shifted from “fast” to “blink and suddenly you’re dealing with new cybersecurity requirements, higher costs, and more complexity than you planned for.”

 Cyber Insurance Isn’t Optional — And Requirements Are Getting Tougher